snapframework/snap-website/templates/tutorials/snap-api.md

 "[`>.`](http://hackage.haskell.org/packages/archive/iteratee/latest/doc/html/Data-Iteratee-Base.html#v%3A%3E.)"
 operator).
 In Snap, enumerators are prominently used for the response body.
-When you write `writeBS`, we are actually making an enumerator that will feed your string to the output iteratee, and composing it with the enumerator that was already in the response.
+When you write `writeBS`, we are actually making an enumerator that will feed your string to the output iteratee and composing it with the enumerator that was already in the response.
 In other words:

 ~~~~~~ {.haskell}